jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 - **unevictable** is the amount of memory that cannot be reclaimed;
   generally, it will account for memory that has been "locked" with `mlock`.
-It is often used by some crypto frameworks to make sure that secret keys and other sensitive material never gets swapped out to disk.
+It is often used by crypto frameworks to make sure that secret keys and other sensitive material never gets swapped out to disk.